Uber driver Berry Henson set for first major appearance after qualifying for US Open - KESQ

 Henson, ranked 444th in the world, shot seven-under overall to clinch the second of four available spots from the 67-player field.

-Dubbed “Golf’s Longest Day,” the second and final stage of sectional qualifiers hosted across the US and Canada confirmed the last of the 64 US Open places, whittled down from the 9,693 who attempted qualification this year.
+Dubbed “Golf’s Longest Day,” the second and final stage of sectional qualifiers hosted across the US and Canada confirmed the last of the 64 US Open places, whittled down from the record 10,187 entries who attempted qualification this year.

 For Henson, who has played just three events on the PGA Tour since turning pro in 2003, the US Open will mark a dream first career major appearance.